 The Board oversees our business.
 It establishes overall policies and standards and reviews the performance of management.
-During the fiscal year ended December 31, 2020, the Board held eight meetings.
-Each Board member attended 75% or more of the aggregate meetings of the Board and of the committees on which they served held during the period for which they were a director or committee member.
+During the fiscal year ended December 31, 2021, the Board held eleven meetings.
+Each Board member attended 75% or more of the aggregate meetings of the Board and of the committees on which they served that were held during the period for which they were a director or committee member.
 The Company's directors are encouraged to attend our annual meetings of stockholders, but we do not currently have a policy relating to director attendance.
-We did not hold a 2020 annual meeting of stockholders because we were not a publicly traded company prior to August 5, 2020.